-Water Heroes: Pete Krolczyk
+Water Heroes: Brad Snow

 Pete Krolczyk is retiring as Chief Operator of the Waterbury wastewater plant, which is being renamed the ‘Peter S. Krolczyk WWTP’ in his honor.